podestplatz/FreeCAD-blog/posts/dev-logs.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**June 10th:** `writer.addElement()` function is again further finished.
+It now has the capability of adding attributes to `File` elements in the header.
+For more information see `commit da46aa4`_, also `markup.HeaderFile` was added, for more information please refere to the commit message. `commit 78ac6ce`_ introduces `project.SimpleElement`, `project.SimpleList` and `project.Attribute`.
+They are used to represent the values of simple elements, lists of simple elements or attribues respectively.
+But they also inherit `XMLName`, `Hierarchy` and `State` so they can be treated like any other representation of an element.

 **June 9th:** In `commit 2afab2d`_ I implemented half of `XMLName`_ interface for all classes.
 This interface defines a property `xmlName` that each class